 18 Hours delivers events and education with a focus on global citizenship and diversity

-18 Hours delivers successful events, education programmes and community projects in and around East Sussex for clients including; The British Council, Hastings Borough Council, Rother District Council, University of Brighton, Hastings Storytelling Festival, Streets of Rother Festival, Big Local and St Leonards Festival.
+Clients include The British Council, Hastings Borough Council, Rother District Council, University of Brighton, Hastings Storytelling Festival, Big Local, Streets of Rother Festival, Big Local and St Leonards Festival.

-We also produce Journeys Dance Festival, our own event, which takes place annually.
+We also produce Journeys Dance Festival, our own annual event.